 The project was introduced to the firm by the Seiyu- Kai, a local facility that specializes in elderly care and the planning started with the concept of a nursery school is a large house’.
 The educational building rests on a gentle slope in the southern area.
 The schoolroom was designed to resemble a large set of staircases.
 The exceptional feature is the ‘Large House’ where people of different ages share the same room so as to increase interaction.
 The architects have also minimized the number of blind spots in order to keep safety measures in control.

 Architects: Horizon Architectural Design Co.
 Ltd

-With 3 years under construction the school provides exclusive functional areas such as students and teachers area, library, and art buildings etc. connected to each other by its own functional characteristics.
+With 3 years under construction, the school provides exclusive functional areas such as students and teachers area, library, and art buildings, etc. connected to each other by its own functional characteristics.
 This ideology comes from the traditional Chinese academic institutions; it also implied our understanding of the traditional Chinese culture about “school”.
-The team used succinct lines to express the complex space relations which come in with various combinations of inner courtyard, super terranean spaces, corridors and footsteps.
-As the YueLu Academic Institution, the overall layout is symmetrical, but as this campus is limited to the outline of the land, the team decided to use a relatively unconstrained layout scheme followed by logically arrangement.
+The team used succinct lines to express the complex space relations which come in with various combinations of the inner courtyard, super terranean spaces, corridors, and footsteps.
+As the YueLu Academic Institution, the overall layout is symmetrical, but as this campus is limited to the outline of the land, the team decided to use a relatively unconstrained layout scheme followed by logical arrangement.

 Location: Debrecen, Hungary

 Architects: BORD Architectural Studio

 The project is based on the form of a circle.
 The shape symbolizes protection, union, and community while blending softly into the neighboring forest area of the Natura 2000.
 The main focus of the design concept is to compliment the shape of the building with the environment.
 The wood is used as an illustration of nature and science, this way the forest becomes a part of the designed structure.
 The gates that open in the direction of the forest, allows students to interact and experience nature.
 The building is divided into three different size groups and communities.